athuras/relay/README.md

 * does other stuff
 * makes people reevaluate the choices they have made throughout their lives.
 * paradigm shifts

+Currently serves a default example map of London.
+Run python relay.py (within the relay-flask) directory, and navigate to localhost:5000/maps

 &#955;-relay
 =